Modular forms via invariant theory

 We discuss two simple but useful observations that allow the construction of modular forms from given ones using invariant theory.
 The first one deals with elliptic modular forms and their derivatives, and generalizes the Rankin-Cohen bracket, while the second one deals with vector-valued modular forms of genus greater than $1$.

 \begin{section}{Introduction} In this paper we present two observations on the use of invariant theory in the theory of modular forms.

 The first observation is that the invariant theory of binary forms of degree $r$ can be applied to an elliptic modular form to produce in a very simple and direct way new modular forms that are expressions in the first $r$ derivatives of the elliptic modular form.
 For example, the $r$th transvectant of a binary form of degree $r$ produces a Rankin-Cohen bracket.
 But one can use all invariants and there are many more invariants than just the transvectants that give rise to the Rankin-Cohen brackets.
+The novelty is to associate a binary form to a modular form and a natural number and to use invariant theory of this binary form.
 It extends to multi-invariants of several binary forms and then associates a modular form to a tuple of elliptic modular forms and their derivatives.

 The second observation deals with vector-valued modular forms.
 We can view a modular form as a section of an automorphic vector bundle on a moduli space or on an arithmetic quotient of a bounded symmetric domain.
 Such a bundle corresponds to a factor of automorphy, or equivalenly, it is obtained by applying a Schur functor to the Hodge bundle.
 In turn, this is given by a representation of a group, usually a general linear group, and the weight of the modular form refers to this representation.
 For example, for a Siegel modular form of degree $g$ the corresponding factor of automorphy is given by an irreducible representation of ${\rm GL}(g)$.